The Creation Research Museum of Ontario

 Close up of a cephalopod to the right of the dime.

-Oil shale is not only great to collect fossil in but it is great evidence that organic matter (plants and animals) were deposited quickly and covered up quickly by more sediments thus preserved as oil.
-If they were covered up slowly there would oil present, as the organic matter would have long rotted away.
+Oil shale is not only great to collect fossils in, but it is great evidence that organic matter (plants and animals) were deposited quickly and covered up quickly by more sediments, then preserved as oil.
+If they were covered up slowly there would be no oil present, as the organic matter would have long rotted away.